EHealth: Self-monitoring healthcare devices

 Self-monitoring is the use of sensors or tools which are readily available to the general public to track and record personal data.
 The sensors are usually wearable devices and the tools are digitally available through mobile device applications.
 Self-monitoring devices were created for the purpose of allowing personal data to be instantly available to the individual to be analyzed.
 As of now, fitness and health monitoring are the most popular applications for self-monitoring devices.
 The biggest benefit to self-monitoring devices is the elimination of the necessity for third party hospitals to run tests, which are both expensive and lengthy.
 These devices are an important advancement in the field of personal health management.
+Self-monitoring devices, like fitness trackers, have also been shown to help manage chronic diseases, providing users with real-time data that supports ongoing care and better disease management.

 Self-monitoring healthcare devices exist in many forms.
 An example is the Nike+ FuelBand, which is a modified version of the original pedometer.
 This device is wearable on the wrist and allows one to set a personal goal for a daily energy burn.
 It records the calories burned and the number of steps taken for each day while simultaneously functioning as a watch.
 To add to the ease of the user interface, it includes both numeric and visual indicators of whether or not the individual has achieved his or her daily goal.
 Finally, it is also synced to an iPhone app which allows for tracking and sharing of personal record and achievements.